GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 </fieldset>

-This example shows you how to set the default indentation to eight spaces first and then to a Tab character.
+This example shows how to set the default indentation to eight spaces first and then to a Tab character.
 {% endDetails %}

 ### Elements